This page is a collection of documents relating to the science of coordination, many or which FASMA has crafted their coordination policy from.

 FASMA Coordination Workflow – Coordinator document for working through a coordination and modeling it.
 This is provided for reference only.

-FASMA Coordination Form – Coordination Form for FASMA as of Spring 2020 version 1.04
+FASMA Coordination Form – Coordination Form for FASMA as of December 2021 version 1.12

 TSB-88-B – Wireless Communications Systems – Performance in Noise and Interference – Limited Situations – Recommended Methods for Technology – Independent Modeling, Simulation, and Verifications